 Balthasar Coffee Bar

 Larger than most of the independent cafes.
 Balthaser has a huge range of coffees and excellent, knowledgeable baristas.
 The cortado is the best I had in Vienna and they do a great cold drip.
-Some of the best coffee in the 2nd district.
+Some of the best third wave coffee in the 2nd district.

 Alt Wien Kaffee